Care for Your Dog During Cold Weather

 - 2Place a rubber mat in your bathtub in order to protect your dog from slipping.

 - 3#Massage it in thoroughly.Pour some waterless shampoo into your hands and apply it to your dog's fur.

 - 4Brush the excess shampoo out of your dog's fur and then remove him or her from the bathtub.

-- 5Now, you are done!Your dog will now smell fresh, feel warm and be clean.Advertisement
+- 5Your dog will now smell fresh, feel warm and be clean.Now, you are done!Advertisement

 If it is cold outside it is better for you to clean your dog indoors.
 You can use warm water if you like, but most importantly, make sure your dog is allowed to completely dry while in doors as to not place the soaking wet or even slightly damp dog back outside to catch a cold or get sick.

 What are guidelines for exposing dogs in this cold weather?

 As much as possible keep your dog indoors.
 If your dog wants to play outside, keep him clothed.
 Cover your dog while he is asleep.
 Artificial heating is good only up to a certain point.
 Use dog sweaters and dog jackets to keep him covered.
 Do not let him play outside for a long time.
 If he insists, make an outside like play area for him at home itself.